GM profit shrugs off chip shortage with high-priced pickups, SUVs

 Stellantis, created from the merger of PSA and Fiat Chrysler, on Wednesday said it expects the shortage to take a bigger bite out of second-quarter production and warned the disruption could last into 2022.

-Ford Motor Co said last week it expects second-quarter vehicle output to be halved by the shortage.
+Ford said last week it expects second-quarter vehicle output to be halved by the shortage.

-GM posted a first-quarter net profit of $3 billion, or $2.03 per share, up from $294 million or 17 cents per share a year earlier.
-Excluding items, the company earned $2.25 per share, well above analyst expectations of $1.04 per share.
+Evercore ISI analyst Chris McNally asked in a research note why Ford was potentially expecting a bigger second-quarter production hit than GM, which he joked stood for “Good Morning” after the strong results.

-Revenue in the quarter dipped slightly to $32.5 billion from $32.7 billion.
-Analysts had expected revenue to be flat at $32.7 billion.
+GM posted a first-quarter net profit of $3 billion, or $2.03 per share, up from $294 million or 17 cents per share, a year earlier.
+Excluding items, it earned $2.25 per share, well above analyst expectations of $1.04.

 GM said its capital spending budget this year will be $9 billion to $10 billion, and Barra said about $7 billion of that would be focused on electric and autonomous vehicle development.